cahayatambunan/CRUD_Car_Rental/README.md

 ---

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to the project, feel free to fork the repository and create a pull request with your changes.
 Be sure to follow the style and format of the existing code.

----

-This `README.md` file is now ready to provide a detailed, professional, and user-friendly guide to your project on GitHub.
-You can adjust the wording or add screenshots and a `LICENSE` file if needed.